 As Britain’s only coastal National Park, millions of visitors flock to Pembrokeshire each year to walk the spectacular 186 miles of coastal path stretching from St Dogmaels to Amroth.
 But the coast path is not the only way to see this sea-sculpted westerly wonder.
 Come and enjoy Pembrokeshire from the water with one of the best boat trips you’ll ever take!
-Here are our favourite four:
+Here are our favourite four.

 Boat trips to Ramsey Island

+If you’re looking for an informative, fun and memorable trip around the island, we recommend Falcon Boats.
+Ffion is an experienced skipper with a fantastic, knowledgable crew, all adding up to a fabulous experience.
 The round Ramsey Island trips are suitable for all ages, and the hour-long trips take in sea caves, the notorious Bitches reef, as well as unique geology, tales of infamous shipwrecks and, if you’re lucky, the occasional inquisitive grey seal or porpoise!
 This is one of the best boat trips for seeing cliff-nesting birds such as choughs, kittiwakes, and fulmar petrels.

 Boat trips to Grassholm